-- Production from Huguenot and Flatbed would be shipped by rail to one of the three export terminals on the west coast of British Columbia - Access to deep water export terminals, including the Neptune and Westshore terminals in Vancouver and the Ridley Terminal in Prince Rupert, B.C. - Rail lines out of the Peace River Coalfield are operated by a Class I Canadian carrier (CN Rail, largest railway company in Canada) and have available capacity to support future production from Huguenot and Flatbed - Electric power accessed through the B.C.
-Hydro grid near the existing high-voltage Quintette substation
+- Production from Huguenot and Flatbed would be shipped by rail to one of the three export terminals on the west coast of British Columbia. - Access to deep water export terminals, including the Neptune and Westshore terminals in Vancouver and the Ridley Terminal in Prince Rupert, B.C. - Rail lines out of the Peace River Coalfield are operated by a Class I Canadian carrier (CN Rail, largest railway company in Canada) and have available capacity to support future production from Huguenot and Flatbed. - The project would use hydro-electric power which is in line with carbon neutral development goals.
+Under the pressure of increasing carbon emission tax, the economic advantages of the project will be more significant in the future.